Have you tried homemade croissants yet?

 - 2 Tablespoons (30ml) whole milk

 - Preliminary notes: I have lots of information to prepare you to make homemade chocolate croissants.
 A complete guide to making the croissant dough, with a video and step-by-step photographs, can be found in my original croissants recipe.
 That post will help you get through the first several steps.
-Additionally, you can watch the video above to see how the chocolate croissants are shaped, which begins in step 13.
-I suggest reading the whole recipe before beginning.
+Additionally, you can see the post above for a visual for how the chocolate croissants are shaped, which begins in step 13 below.
 Make room in the refrigerator for a baking sheet.
 In step 6 and again in step 13, you will need room for 2 baking sheets.

 - Make the dough: Cut the butter in four 1-Tablespoon slices and place in the bowl of an electric stand mixer fitted with the dough hook attachment (or you can use a handheld mixer or no mixer, but a stand mixer is ideal).
 Add the flour, sugar, salt, and yeast.
 Turn the mixer on low-medium speed to gently combine the ingredients for 1 minute.
 With the mixer running, slowly pour in the milk.
-Once all of the milk is added, turn the mixer up to medium-high speed and beat the dough for at least 5 full minutes.
-(If you don’t have a mixer, knead by hand for 5 minutes.)
-The dough will be soft.
-It will (mostly) pull away from the sides of the bowl and if you poke it with your finger, it will bounce back.
-If after 5 minutes the dough is too sticky, keep the mixer running until it pulls away from the sides of the bowl.
+Once all of the milk is added, turn the mixer up to medium speed and begin to knead the dough.

 - Remove dough from the bowl and, with floured hands, work it into a ball.
 Place the dough on a lightly floured silicone baking mat lined, lightly floured parchment paper lined, or lightly floured baking sheet.
 (I recommend a silicone baking mat because you can roll the dough out in the next step directly on top and it won’t slide all over the counter.)
-Gently flatten the dough out, as I do in the video above, and cover with plastic wrap or aluminum foil.
+Gently flatten the dough out, and cover with plastic wrap or aluminum foil.
 Place the entire baking sheet in the refrigerator and allow the covered dough to rest in the refrigerator for 30 minutes.

 - Shape the dough: Remove the dough from the refrigerator.
 I like to keep the dough on the silicone baking mat when I’m rolling it in this step because the mat is nonstick and it’s a handy guide for the exact measurement.
 Begin flattening out the dough with your hands.
 You’re rolling it out into a rectangle in this step, so shaping it with your hands first helps the stretchy dough.
 Roll it into a 14×10-inch rectangle.
 The dough isn’t extremely cold after only 30 minutes in the refrigerator, so it will feel more like soft play-doh.
 Be precise with the measurement.
 The dough will want to be oval shaped, but keep working the edges with your hands and rolling pin until you have the correct size rectangle.